 - Any crusty or non-healing sores

-- Any spots, freckles or any moles changing in colour, thickness or shape over a period of weeks to months.
+- Any spots, freckles or any moles changing in size (width), thickness (height), colour, or shape over a period of weeks to months.

 Get to know your skin and what’s normal for you, particularly if you’re over 40 years of age.
 If you notice any of these symptoms or any other unusual changes tell your doctor, clinic nurse or Aboriginal health worker.
 It doesn’t mean you’ve got skin cancer – often they turn out to be something less serious.
 But it’s important to get checked.